m-t-chang/catch-the-bus-sg/README.md

         -   Logic is, if walk time equals arrival time, AND notification is enabled, then push it
         -   Notification itself is simple to implement, with title, body, and image
         -   Favorite part, love to just toggle it and see the notification.
 Satisfying.
+    -   API pagination
+        -   static bus data has pagination, I have a Node.JS script to download the whole database, outside of the web app.
     -   Coding approach, process
         -   Approach was write code that works, refactor as needed
         -   Also, static first, then data.
 Build one component at a time.